Komrod/captn/README.md

 - function to ask a response on a selected list
 - generate and store the diff of the code
 - optional generate difflog in captn config
-- console show default answer when pressing enter in acptn_ask
+- console show default answer when pressing enter in captn_ask
 - dont delete the cloned repository of the script
 - make an action to clean everything, even the cloned directory
 - action to test SSH